[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • Elevates the Agent from an “API caller” to a “programmer” and “data analyst”

-• Capable of completing end-to-end complex tasks previously unimaginable
+• Can complete end-to-end complex tasks that were previously unimaginable

-• Truly realizes the vision of “giving AI a computer to solve problems on its own”
+• Truly realizes the vision of “give an AI a computer and let it solve problems on its own”

 Source: Anthropic Docs, Computer Use

-Current Limitations: Current Agents are mostly confined to a browser tab or a temporary Shell instance, which is “single-threaded” and unable to handle complex tasks requiring persistent state and multi-application collaboration.
+Current limitations: Most current Agents are constrained to a single browser tab or a temporary shell instance, which is “single-threaded” and cannot handle complex tasks requiring persistent state and multi-application collaboration.

 In this environment, it can:

-• Handle Multiple Tasks in Parallel: Like humans using a computer, open and operate multiple application windows simultaneously (Terminal, Browser, IDE, File Manager)
+• Handle multiple tasks in parallel: like humans using computers, open and operate multiple application windows at the same time (Terminal, Browser, IDE, File Manager)

-• Freely Switch Contexts: Seamlessly switch between different task windows, managing each task’s independent state and history
+• Freely switch context: seamlessly switch between different task windows and manage each task’s independent state and history

 This is the inevitable direction for Agents to evolve towards more powerful capabilities.

-Model as Agent: Achieving Capability Leap through RL
+Model as Agent: achieving capability leaps through RL

-Based on Kimi-Researcher’s practice, the real breakthrough in Agent capabilities comes from end-to-end reinforcement learning training:
+Based on the practice of Kimi-Researcher, the real breakthrough in Agent capabilities comes from end-to-end reinforcement learning training:

-• Workflow Systems: Rely on manually designed multi-agent collaboration, difficult to adapt to environmental changes
+• Workflow systems: rely on manually designed multi-agent collaboration and are hard to adapt to environmental changes

-• Imitation Learning (SFT): Limited by human demonstration data, difficult to handle long-term tasks
+• Imitation learning (SFT): limited by human demonstration data and hard to handle long-horizon tasks

-• Overall Optimization: Planning, perception, tool usage, and other capabilities are learned together
+• Global optimization: planning, perception, tool use and other capabilities are learned together

-• Adaptability: Naturally adapts to changes in tools and environment
+• Adaptivity: naturally adapts to changes in tools and environments

-• Exploratory Learning: Discover optimal strategies through extensive exploration
+• Exploratory learning: discovers optimal strategies through massive exploration

 Source: Kimi-Researcher: End-to-End RL Training for Emerging Agentic Capabilities

-💡 Core Concept: Allow the model to leverage pre-trained knowledge, reducing the difficulty of learning prompts
+💡 Core idea: let the model leverage its pretraining knowledge and reduce the difficulty of learning prompts

 1️⃣ Orthogonality

-• Each tool solves an independent problem, avoiding functional overlap
+• Each tool solves an independent problem and avoids functional overlap

 • ✅ Good examples:

-• search_web search_knowledge_base - Clearly distinguish search scopes
+• search_web search_knowledge_base - clearly distinguishes search scopes

-• text_browser visual_browser - Clearly distinguish processing methods
+• text_browser visual_browser - clearly distinguishes handling modes

 • ❌ Bad examples:

-• Names directly reflect functionality, leveraging the model’s language understanding ability
+• Names directly reflect functionality and leverage the model’s language understanding

 • ✅ Good examples: